Overview

 Track Critical Interfaces

-Once work is underway, the focus shifts to the points where schedules usually break down.
-Coordinate the warehouse shell as part of the whole site program We keep utilities, structural release, envelope work, and interior readiness tied to the same control rhythm.
+Once construction is underway, the focus shifts to the dock-to-truck-court interface, slab curing milestones, and utility commissioning sequencing.
+Coordinate the warehouse shell as part of the whole site program.
+We keep civil, structural, and building systems tied to the same control rhythm so operational readiness is confirmed before the staffing and stocking timeline begins.

 Friendswood Context